 The typical cost of hostels in Sayulita starts at US$15 per night (for a bed in a dorm).
 The dorm types usually vary but since these hostels are small, they don’t really have dorms of more than 20 beds.

-I understand that not all of us are comfortable sharing a dorm with other people but at the same time, want to be in an environment where there is room to meet other travelers.
+I understand that not all of us are comfortable sharing a dorm with other people but also want to be in an environment where there is room to meet other travelers.

 Luckily, some of these Sayulita hostels also have private rooms for US$30 which is a good option if you really want to socialize but do not want to share rooms and bathrooms.